IEM-Gurukul/term-ii-project-submission-Sarfarajhaque0786/README.md

 ---

 ## Problem Statement (max 150 words)
 Managing student information manually can be inefficient and error-prone.
-This project aims to develop a Student Management System using Object-Oriented Programming concepts and MVC (Model-View-Controller) architecture.
+This project aims to develop a Student Management System using Object-Oriented Programming (OOP) concepts and MVC (Model-View-Controller) architecture.
 The system allows storing, updating, and displaying student data in a structured and organized manner.
 By separating concerns into Model, View, and Controller components, the project ensures modularity, scalability, and maintainability.
+This approach improves code readability and makes the system easier to extend in future.

 ---